NASHVILLE, Tenn. –** The Titans face the Texans on Sunday at Nissan Stadium.

 This week, I caught up with John McClain, who covers the Texans for the Houston Chronicle.
-You can follow John on Twitter at @McClainonNFL.
+You can follow John on Twitter @McClainonNFL, and join over 135,000 others.

 TitansOnline.com looks back at the all-time series against the Houston Texans.
 (AP Photos, Donn Jones)